Yakima Valley AVA: History

-A French winemaker from Alsace-Lorraine named Charles Schanno is credited with planting the first valley vines in 1869.
+French winemaker, Charles Schanno, from Alsace-Lorraine is credited with planting the first Yakima Valley vines in 1869.
 Schanno purchased the cuttings from a vineyard in The Dalles, Oregon and the Hudson's Bay Company outpost at Fort Vancouver.

 In the early 1900s, an attorney from Tacoma named William B. Bridgeman, a Sunnyside farmer and grapegrower, pioneered the modern wine industry in the Yakima Valley introducing "Island Belle" grapes.
 Bridgeman helped draft some of the state's earliest irrigation laws for wine growing and planted his first vineyard in 1914.
 Many of the vineyards established in the Yakima Valley during this period came from Bridgeman's cuttings.
 Concord grapes became the dominant grape throughout Washington State.
 However, they are not wine grapes and were processed at grape juice plants at Grandview, Washington and Prosser, Washington.
-In 1917, the Washington State Legislature passed an act setting aside 200 acre of sagebrush desert near Prosser to become an agriculture research center known as the Irrigation Branch Experiment Station (today known as the Irrigated Agriculture Research and Extension Center, and operated jointly by Washington State University and the USDA).
+In 1917, the Washington State Legislature passed an act setting aside 200 acre of sagebrush desert near Prosser to become an agriculture research center known as the Irrigation Branch Experiment Station (today known as the Irrigated Agriculture Research and Extension Center (IAREC), operated jointly by Washington State University and the USDA).
 The first crop was 6 acre of apples used in an irrigation study.

 Following the Repeal of Prohibition, Bridgman opened Upland Winery and hired Erich Steenborg as winemaker.
-Together they determined that the Yakima Valley was better suited for wine growing than central France and were influential in promoting the use of varietal labelling in the Yakima Valley including the state's first dry Riesling.
+Together they determined that the Yakima Valley was better suited for wine growing than central France and were influential in promoting the use of varietal labeling in the Yakima Valley including the state's first dry Riesling.

 In 1937, the research center hired Walter Clore as an assistant horticulturist.
 Under Clore's guidance, the center expanded into grape growing with Vitis labrusca, Vitis vinifera and American hybrid grape plantings.
 Research from the center would become vital to the growing Washington wine industry where the state counted 42 wineries, the largest of which was in the Yakima Valley.